 - Analytical report: Life satisfaction, happiness and sense of belonging PDF

 - Geographical Coverage

-- Slovakia, Slovenia, Sweden, Turkey, Netherlands, Poland, Portugal, Romania, Belgium, Austria, Cyprus, Bulgaria, Germany, Czech Republic, Spain, Denmark, Finland, Estonia, United Kingdom, France, Hungary, Greece, Italy, Ireland, Luxembourg, Lithuania, Malta, Latvia
+- Slovakia, Slovenia, Sweden, Turkey, Netherlands, Poland, Portugal, Romania, Belgium, Austria, Cyprus, Bulgaria, Germany, Czechia, Spain, Denmark, Finland, Estonia, United Kingdom, France, Hungary, Greece, Italy, Ireland, Luxembourg, Lithuania, Malta, Latvia

 Wyattville Road, Loughlinstown, Dublin 18, Ireland